santi-jose/CE13/Lab01/README.txt

 Line 35 from the original file, 34 in the current, had spaces added after semicolons, as well as before and after operations(+/>) for clarity.

+4. Hello world was pretty easy for me since i have prior c programming experience.
+I think breakpoints will be very useful going forward because they can help you identify bugs much quicker.